msm8916-mainline/qhypstub/README.md

 some functionality).
 I was not able to find any broken functionality so far.

 ## Supported devices
-[qhypstub] is primarily intended for MSM8916/APQ8016 devices that have **secure boot disabled**.
+[qhypstub] is primarily intended for devices that have **secure boot disabled**.
-It has been successfully tested on the following devices:
+It has been successfully tested on the following devices (all based on MSM8916):

   - DragonBoard 410c (db410c/apq8016-sbc)
   - BQ Aquaris X5 (paella/picmt/longcheer-l8910)